Swiss Post & Qmarkets – An Innovation Management Success Story

 Of course, the Qmarkets team were more than happy to assist Swiss Post with achieving their goal, assigning dedicated product experts and developers to the account to ensure that their exact specifications and requirements were met.
 However with Qmarkets’ already extensive experience working on successful innovation projects, they also had many recommendations.
 One of Qmarkets’ first recommendations was to maintain the brand identity of Swiss Post, but to also give their project its own unique identity which would engage and excite their employees.
 As a result of this, “Postidea” was born – a gorgeous platform which utilized the excellent branding and colors of the company, while also cultivating a start-up mentality around the initiative for internal marketing.

 While Qmarkets’ idea management software can be used to tackle a variety of use cases, initially Swiss Post was primarily interested in tackling the challenge of process improvement and waste reduction.
 This involved employing a standard workflow where ideas are voted on by a crowd, and then sent to experts for score-card evaluation, before being sent to a decision maker for final approval.
-As a result of this, Swiss Post implemented dozens of ideas.
+As a result of this, Swiss Post implemented dozens of ideas and was able to implement an array of innovation management best practices.

 Qmarkets answered this challenge with the development of a custom built product called Q-kaizen.
-Named after the Japanese operational excellence business practice, this platform allowed Swiss Post to not only promote best-practice sharing, but to also manage, evaluate, and quantitatively measure its success.
+Named after the Japanese operational excellence business practice, this platform allowed Swiss Post to not only promote innovation management best practice sharing, but to also manage, evaluate, and quantitatively measure its success.

 Identifying “The Next Big Thing”